 |Next $900 ($201 to $1,100)||50%||$450||$600|

 How are Contribution Receipts Issued?

-Political participants must issue official contribution receipts for all contributions over $50 and may issue receipts for amounts up to $50 if the donor specifically requests it.
+The chief financial officers (CFOs) for political participants and third party advertisers must issue official contribution receipts for all contributions over $50 and may issue receipts for amounts up to $50 if the donor specifically requests it.

 - Contributor’s name